PrincetonUniversity/hpc_beginning_workshop/fortran/multithreaded/README.md

 # Multi-threaded Fortran Program

-Here is the source code for a simple multi-threaded C++ program:
+Here is the source code for a simple multi-threaded Fortran program:

 ```fortran
 program hello_world_multithreaded